How to Mail Cookies When You Can't Be There in Person

 - Seal the shipping box with heavy-duty shipping tape.
 Place a mailing label on the box, and you're ready to send those treats on their way.

-And now, on to the kinds of cookies that can be mailed all over the world!
+And now, on to the kinds of cookies that are best for mailing.

 These Cookies Are Going Places!

-Cookies that have a crunchy or hard texture such as biscotti, Mexican wedding cakes, crisps, Springerle, and shortbreads are sturdy enough to hold up for the long haul.
+Cookies that have a crunchy or hard texture such as biscotti, Mexican wedding cookies, Springerle, and shortbreads are sturdy enough to hold up for the long haul.
 And since they already have a fairly dry texture, drying out isn't much of an issue.

-Cookies that have a slightly chewy texture, like chocolate chip, oatmeal, snickerdoodles, and white chocolate-cranberry cookies also ship well.
+Cookies that have a slightly chewy texture, like chocolate chip, oatmeal, and snickerdoodles also ship well.
 These cookies tend to dry out if they are in the mail for more than a week, so if their destination is a long way off, you might want to ship them by express mail to ensure that they arrive just as tasty as when they were baked.

-Dense bar cookies such as fudge brownies, blondies, and peanut butter bars travel well, too, as long as they don't have cream cheese or custard layers.
-Be sure to individually wrap each one with plastic wrap to keep that moist, dense crumb from drying out.
+Dense bar cookies such as brownies, blondies, and peanut butter bars travel well, too, as long as they don't have cream cheese or custard layers.
+Be sure to wrap each one individually with plastic wrap to keep that moist, dense crumb from drying out.